Setup

 questions = requests.get("https://raw.githubusercontent.com/phil-daniel/gemini-batcher/blob/main/examples/demo_files/questions.txt").text.split('\n')

-answers = requests.get("https://raw.githubusercontent.com/phil-daniel/gemini-batcher/blob/main/examples/demo_files/content.txt").text
+content = requests.get("https://raw.githubusercontent.com/phil-daniel/gemini-batcher/blob/main/examples/demo_files/content.txt").text